kyle-foral/c0323-code-solutions/react-state/react-state-quiz-notes.md

 - What are the "Rules of Hooks"? (if necessary, re-read the "Pitfall" box in [State](https://react.dev/learn/state-a-components-memory))
   Must be top level.
   Can't be inside conditions, loops or other nested functions.
+  Must start with 'Use' then the name with a capital letter.
+  Must also be in the same order everytime.
 - What is the purpose of state in React? to contain data or information about the component
 - Why can't we just maintain state in a local variable?